kubernetes/website/content/en/docs/concepts/extend-kubernetes/operator.md

 6. The operator also manages regular database backups.
 For each SampleDB resource, the operator determines when to create a Pod that can connect to the database and take backups.
-These Pods would rely on a ConfigMap and / or a Secret that has database connection details and credentials.
+These Pods would rely on a ConfigMap and/or a Secret that has database connection details and credentials.
 7. Because the Operator aims to provide robust automation for the resource it manages, there would be additional supporting code.
 For this example, code checks to see if the database is running an old version and, if so,